Elao/elao_/README.md

 make up
 ```

+> **Warning**
-The site is now available at: http://localhost:8000, but you need to build or serve the assets:
+> The site is now available at http://localhost:8000, but you need to build or serve the assets.

 For development purposes, start a Webpack dev-server using: